t0mpr1c3/DOWNFALL/README.md

 ### Tips

-DOWNFALL has no winners.
-But if you achieve the high score, you will learn the message of DOWNFALL.
+DOWNFALL has no winners, only survivors.
+The best strategy is not to play.

+*May* leave *EU* worse off than before.

 ### Keys